ipuppet/CAIO/README.md

 | get       | Number |
 | table     | Text   |

-- `set`: The content will be saved to CAIO unless there is already an existing item with the same name.
+- `set`: The content will be saved to CAIO unless there is already an existing item with the same content.
 - `get`: The item at the specified index (e.g., 0) will be returned.
 - `table`: It will specify the table to either set or get the item from, with options being `["favorite", "clips"]`.
 This parameter is optional and has a default value of `clips`.